Bishopstone, Swindon

-Bishopstone is a village and civil parish in the Swindon unitary authority of Wiltshire, England, about 6 mi east of Swindon, and on the county border with Oxfordshire.
+Bishopstone is a village and civil parish in the Borough of Swindon, England, about 6 mi east of Swindon, and on the county border with Oxfordshire.
 Since 1934 the parish has included the village of Hinton Parva.
+Both Bishopstone and Hinton Parva have Grade I listed churches.

 Bishopstone lies on the north slope of the Lambourn Downs, overlooking the Vale of White Horse.
 It is between Wanborough and Ashbury on the historic Icknield Way.
-The village has a public house, the Royal Oak, and a number of thatched cottages, centred on a mill-pond.